ForestOfLight/skyoobguide/docs/advanced.md

 4. Clear your photos when you're done! 😂

 {: .highlight }
-On iPhones, you must use the [portrait mode](../miscellaneous/#portrait-mode) work-around to get access to the screenshot button while the emote menu is open.
+On iOS 15 and under, you must use the [portrait mode](../miscellaneous/#portrait-mode) work-around to get access to the screenshot button while the emote menu is open.
 Androids should be able to tap the screenshot button through the menu.
+Devices running 16 and higher are not able to use this method.

-<div style="width:100%;height:0px;position:relative;padding-bottom:177.723%;"><iframe src="https://streamable.com/e/33tlgs?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>
+<div style="width:50%;height:0px;position:relative;padding-bottom:77.723%;"><iframe src="https://streamable.com/e/33tlgs?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 {: .note }
 > The video shows only a *tap* on the prop icon while taking a screenshot.
 This is because of the lag spike when you take a photo in Sky.
 In reality, the icon is being *dragged*.
 Tapping the icon by itself will not work.